Team members must be a member of NCL in good standing to fish a NCL event.

 4A.
 The top 5 of each tournament will qualify for the Classic

-4C.
+4B.
 Points system will determine the remaining Classic qualifications.
+The top 100 teams per division will be determined by points and bump down.

 5. PRE TOURNAMENT MEETING

 Pre-Tournament meeting time starts at 6 pm with late registration (Div.
-I Only) and/or voucher pickup from 5 to 6 pm.
+I Only) and/or voucher/wrist band/boat number pickup from 5 to 6 pm.
 The pre-tournament meeting will be held the evening prior to tournament day.
 One team member must be present for the meeting.
 The anglers are responsible to know any changes announced at the pre-tournament meeting.

-6B.
-Crappie must be caught during tournament hours, on the legal tournament waters, by the team presenting the crappie
+7B.
+Crappie must be caught during tournament hours, on the legal tournament waters, by the team presenting the crappie.

 8. TOURNAMENT WATERS